 Kaveri Ponnapa is an independent writer and author based in Bengaluru.
-She took an Honours Degree in English Literature at Lady Shri Ram College, Delhi, and later, a Master's Degree in Social Anthropology at the School of Oriental and African Studies, London, graduating with distinction.
+She took an Honours Degree in English Literature at Lady Shri Ram College, Delhi, followed by a Master's Degree in Social Anthropology at the School of Oriental and African Studies, London, graduating with distinction.
 She has been writing extensively on food, wine, travel, art and heritage for leading publications for over three decades.
 Her articles have been published in UpperCrust, BBC Good Food, the Taj Magazine, Sommelier India Magazine and Food Lovers Magazine amongst others.
-Her articles have been published in the Times of India, Deccan Chronicle, Indian Design and Interiors, Swagat, Namaskar and Discover India.Kaveri has written a monograph, The Expediency of Colour, on the artist Rekha Rao Hebbar.
+She has also written on a wide range of subjects including travel, design and culture for Times of India, Deccan Chronicle, Indian Design and Interiors, Swagat, Namaskar and Discover India.Kaveri has written a monograph, The Expediency of Colour, on the artist Rekha Rao Hebbar.

 Her passion for food and cooking has put her on UpperCrust magazine's list of Fifty Fantastic Cooks.
 In 2012, Kaveri began writing The Coorg Table®, her lively blog on the cuisine of Coorg, which continues to be loved by many readers, chefs and home cooks across the world who interact with her regularly.
 "It was while researching my first book, The Vanishing Kodavas, an in-depth cultural study of the Kodava people that I had first-hand experience of seeing how a cuisine is born out of a particular landscape, culture and history.
 I was often invited home for a meal or to spend the night as the guest of a person I barely knew.
 Coming together over food was the easiest way to communicate with people," says Kaveri.